-Also, do the following if you computed your 2012 tax under Arizona's claim of right provisions.
+If you computed your 2013 tax under Arizona's claim of right provisions do the following.

 - 1. Write "A.R.S. § 43-1029" and the amount of the prior year tax reduction in the space to the left of your total payment amount. - 2.
-Include the credit for the prior year tax reduction in the total entered on line 33. - 3.
+Include the credit for the prior year tax reduction in the total entered on line 34. - 3.
 Attach a schedule explaining the amounts repaid and the computation of the prior year tax reduction.

-For more information on Arizona's claim of right provisions, see Arizona Department of Revenue Individual Income Tax Procedure ITP 95-1 at www.azdor.gov.
+For more information on Arizona's claim of right provisions, see Individual Income Tax Procedure ITP 95-1.